-An independent Certified Industrial Hygienist offering Industrial Hygiene Services focused on protecting your people: Reduce the risk of injury and illnesses to your workers from chemical and physical hazards, be compliant with OSHA regulations and industry standards, reduce liability and increase productivity.
+An independent Certified Industrial Hygienist offering Industrial Hygiene Consulting Services focused on protecting your people: Reduce the risk of injury and illnesses to your workers from chemical and physical hazards including respirable crystalline silica (RCS) dust and other dust exousure, noise exposure, be compliant with OSHA regulations and industry standards, reduce liability and increase productivity.

 Services include comprehensive chemical exposure monitoring.
 Chemical gases, vapors, dusts, mists, or fumes can be harmful through inhalation, ingestion or skin absorption.
-Chemical hazards include welding fume (including hexavalent chromium), solvents (including benzene), particulates (including respirable crystalline silica, wood dust, grain dust), and noise.
+Chemical hazards include welding fume (including hexavalent chromium), solvents (including benzene), particulates (including respirable crystalline silica dust, wood dust exposure, grain dust), and noise exposure.

 Other related services include Ventilation surveys (laboratory hoods and ventilation system performance), Radiation surveys and permit required wipe tests, Indoor Air Quality (mold, asbestos, lead), Safety Data Sheets, and Training.
 Program evaluations and development for Respiratory Protection, Hazard Communication, Hearing Conservation, and Laboratory Chemical Hygiene Plans.
 Industrial Hygiene Monitoring results often include recommendations for elimination or reduction of the hazard, such as abatement plans, ventilation controls and personal protective equipment (PPE).